Military Quality of Life: Securing Our National Defense by Providing For Our Servicemembers and Their Families

 Cockroach infestations, black mold, and exposure to lead paint underscore the deteriorating conditions of U.S. military housing.
 Public reporting on the conditions of many military barracks and privatized housing has brought a spotlight on what the Government Accountability Office has called a lack of oversight of the Department of Defense’s military housing.

-• Military Housing Transparency and Accountability Act (Rep. Salud Carbajal and Rep. Glenn “GT” Thompson) – Requires the Department of Defense to develop and deploy a housing feedback tool which is accessible to servicemembers and their families and expands feedback from only privatized housing to unaccompanied housing as well.
+- Military Housing Transparency and Accountability Act (Rep. Salud Carbajal and Rep. Glenn “GT” Thompson) – Requires the Department of Defense to develop and deploy a housing feedback tool which is accessible to servicemembers and their families and expands feedback from only privatized housing to unaccompanied housing as well.

-• BAH (Basic Allowance for Housing) Restoration Act (Rep. Don Bacon and Rep. Marilyn Strickland, Senator Raphael Warnock and Senator Lisa Murkowski) – Restores the Basic Allowance for Housing to 100% of determined housing costs from the current 95%.
+- BAH (Basic Allowance for Housing) Restoration Act (Rep. Don Bacon and Rep. Marilyn Strickland, Senator Raphael Warnock and Senator Lisa Murkowski) – Restores the Basic Allowance for Housing to 100% of determined housing costs from the current 95%.

 Access to Mental and Maternal Healthcare

 The U.S. military today is the most diverse in our nation’s history and is more integrated along gender lines than at any point in the past.
-Paired with that is the recognition that today’s all-volunteer force is different in nature and character from previous generations, and that addressing the scourge of post-traumatic stress disorder and veterans suicide begins by taking care of our servicemembers’ mental health while they are still serving.
+Paired with that is the recognition that today’s all-volunteer force is different in nature and character from previous generations, and that addressing the scourge of post-traumatic stress disorder and veteran suicide begins by taking care of our servicemembers’ mental health while they are still serving.

-• Supporting Mental Health for Military Children Act (Senator Alex Padilla) – Establishes a routine mental health checkup pilot program for students at Department of Defense-run schools.
+- Supporting Mental Health for Military Children Act (Senator Alex Padilla) – Establishes a routine mental health checkup pilot program for students at Department of Defense-run schools.

 The House Armed Services Committee’s Military Quality of Life Panel